 GREENSBURG, Ind.
-(April 9, 2019) Honda Manufacturing of Indiana (HMIN) announced today grant awards totaling $60,500 to 10 nonprofit organizations providing programs and services in HMIN’s focus areas:
+(April 9, 2019) Indiana Auto Plant (IAP) announced today grant awards totaling $60,500 to 10 nonprofit organizations providing programs and services in Honda’s focus areas:

 - American National Red Cross (Greater Indianapolis): The Home Fire Campaign: Sound the Alarm Sponsorship

 - College Mentors for Kids Inc.: Mentor program at Indiana University, Franklin College and Hanover College.